-Here’s how to create a Facebook Store in 5 steps:
+Here’s how to specifically create a Facebook Store in 5 steps:

 1. Set Up Your Facebook Business Page

-If you don’t already have a Facebook Business Page, you will need to begin by setting one up because a Facebook Store is built using a Facebook Business Page.
+If you don’t already have a Facebook Business Page, you will need to begin by setting one up because a Facebook Store acts as a Facebook Business Page template.
 For step-by-step instructions on how to set one up, go to our article on creating a Facebook Business Page.

-Start by looking to the left-hand side of your business page at the menu options for the “Shop” option, as illustrated below.
+Start by looking to the left-hand side of your business page for the menu option denoted “Shop”, as illustrated below.
 If you see it as an option, click it to begin the storefront creation process.

-Go to “Settings” to change your template to enable the “Shop” option.
+Go to “Settings” and change your templates in order to enable the “Shop” option.

 Select Templates and Tabs